Liam Lynch Film This web page gives details of those involved in making the film and behind the scenes information.

 Mark O Rourke is Tom Crofts.
 A member of the anti-treaty army executive, he was OC of the Cork No. 1 Brigade of the anti-treaty IRA, and later divisional adjutant.
 At Béal na Bláth he and Liam Deasy organised the ambush party that killed Michael Collins.
 Crofts succeeded Deasy as OC of the 1st Southern Division in January 1923, and with Tom Barry successfully pressed for a ceasefire.
 Thereafter he remained politically active, though he did not seek public office.
 Mark was born and bred in Skibbereen, and still goes back there regularly.
 He has been involved with a number of shows with Take a Bow Productions, in Guys and Dolls and The Best Little Whorehouse in Texas, and has taken part in A Wing and a Prayer – Gavin O Leary’s Radio Play.
 Mark works with Sharptext Cork Ltd.

 Paudie Halpin – is cast as the local Publican, sympathetic to the cause of the “Irregulars”, and seizes an opportunity to prevent the soldiers from doing their duty.
 Paudie gives a very convincing turn as the affable barman, Johnny Maher, who was his Grandfather.
 Paudie is a Carpenter/Builder.
+Paudie has been a very important supporter of the film behind the scenes.
+In particular he gave us access to the building used in much of the inside scenes.

 Michael O’Riordan is Jack O’Meara.
 Jack O’Meara was a veteran of World War 1.
 He joined the US Army in 1915 and fought in France during most of 1918.
 From Ballinamult originally, he joined the flying Column led by George Lennon.
 Michael O’Riordan’s great grandfather, John Riordan was a member of the West Waterford Brigade Flying Column, a Training Officer, and an architect of the Piltown Ambush.
 On the Anti Treaty side, he fought from Waterford Gaol during the siege of Waterford in 1922.
 Interned by Free State Army from 1923 to 1924 he went on hunger strike to protest at the the awful conditions.
 Michael lives in Dungarvan and works with TQS.
 This was his first venture into the world of acting.